konekti/jeffbrl.github.io/_posts/2019-03-12-creating-global-vpc-infrastructure.md

 * Configure all VPC parameters in a YAML file
 * Deploy multiple VPCs across all AWS regions

-I want to introduce the new and improved [AWS Infrastructure Made Easy](https://github.com/jeffbrl/aws-vpc-infrastructure-made-easy) tool.
+I want to introduce the new and improved [AWS VPC Infrastructure Made Easy](https://github.com/jeffbrl/aws-vpc-infrastructure-made-easy) tool.
 The program uses terraform beneath the covers and relies heavily on the [terraform-aws-vpc-module](https://github.com/terraform-aws-modules/terraform-aws-vpc).
 The automation is very flexible in that the YAML configuration can contain any valid input to the terraform-aws-module.